dev-kanishk/FTlabs_task/README.md

 # FullThrottle Labs - Backend Intern Assignment
-This is a Production ready Django Web Application having Django-Rest API that serves a list of members and their respective active periods.
+This is a Production ready Django Web Application having Django-Rest API that serves a list of members(users) and their respective active periods.
 Active period basically includes the time at which member logs into the system(start_time) and logs out of the system(end_time).
 Custom management command to populate the database is also included.

 ---